-Hamilton Center’s MVP program appreciates the dedication and sacrifice required of our current military and our veteran families.
+Hamilton Center’s MVP program appreciates the dedication and sacrifice required of our current military, veterans, and their family members.
 The spouses and children of our warriors make up the backbone of our military and ensure that our service members can concentrate on their mission.
-Once the mission is completed and the veteran returns home, it is the family who helps put the pieces back together.
+Once the mission is completed and the service member returns home, it is the family who helps put the pieces back together.

-Military and veteran family members face specific and very unique challenges and their mental health needs often take a back seat to their other responsibilities.
+Current service members, veterans, and family members face specific and very unique challenges, and their mental health needs often take a back seat to their other responsibilities.

 Military family members frequently become overwhelmed by the stress, worry, and additional responsibilities that arise when their hero is absent.
 This added pressure can have a significant negative impact on the family’s mental health, especially spouses and children.
 MVP offers individual and group counseling sessions to address:

 Separation from loved ones is especially difficult for children in a military family.
 Their needs are unique and may need to be professionally addressed.
 MVP can link families to Hamilton Center’s counseling services for children and adolescents who are struggling with:

 To learn more about Hamilton Center Rates and Fees click here.